BioHPC/BCB5200S20/docs/homework/hw3.md

   >demo_fastq/demo_pathcoverage.tsv
 20. Finally, you can run the Humann2 for our lab.

 ### If you have software compatibility issues of above lab, you can alternatively run MetaPhlAn2 tutorial [link](https://bitbucket.org/biobakery/biobakery/wiki/metaphlan2).
+The software is installed at ahnt@hopper:/public/ahnt/courses/bcb5250/metagenomics_wgs_lab/metaphlan2/.
+So add the path into your .bashrc file.
+You can also install it by yourself if you want.

 ### Requirements
 - I request you to run only "Create taxonomic profiles" to get "merged_abundance_table.txt".